elasticsearch-dump/elasticsearch-dump/README.md

 --size
                     How many objects to retrieve
                     (default: -1 -> no limit)
+--concurrency
+                    How concurrent request is sent to a specified transport (default: Infinity -> no limit)
 --debug
                     Display the elasticsearch commands being used
                     (default: false)